beckje01/ost-k8s/README.md

-# DashMachine K8S Base Manifest
+# Open Speed Test K8S Base Manifest

-These are the base manifests to deploy [DashMachine](https://github.com/rmountjoy92/DashMachine) to k8s.
+These are the base manifests to deploy [Open Speed Test](http://openspeedtest.com/) to k8s.

-It uses a persistent volume claim for the config / uploads so they persist deploy to deployment.

 ## Notes